In Our Time (radio series)

-In Our Time is a BBC Radio 4 discussion series and podcast exploring a wide variety of historical, scientific and philosophical topics, presented by Melvyn Bragg, since 15 October 1998.
-It is one of Radio 4's most successful discussion programmes, acknowledged to have "transformed the landscape for serious ideas at peak listening time".
+In Our Time is a BBC Radio 4 discussion series and podcast exploring a wide variety of historical, scientific and philosophical topics.
+First aired in October 1998, it is one of Radio 4's most successful discussion programmes, acknowledged to have "transformed the landscape for serious ideas at peak listening time".
 The series passed its 1,000th episode in September 2023 and attracts a weekly audience exceeding two million listeners.

-On 3 September 2025, the BBC reported that Bragg had decided to retire from the programme ahead of its new series.
-A new presenter is to be announced in due course.
+The show was presented by Melvyn Bragg, from its first broadcast in 15 October 1998 to 3 July 2025.
+On 3 December 2025, the BBC announced that Misha Glenny would take over as the new presenter, and Glenny's first programme was aired 15 January 2026.

 Programme

 The series, devised and produced by Olivia Seligman (with others) and currently produced by Simon Tillotson with Victoria Brignell, runs weekly throughout the year on BBC Radio 4, except for a summer break of approximately eight to ten weeks between July and September.
 Each programme covers a specific historical, philosophical, religious, cultural or scientific topic.
 In a November 2009 interview, Bragg described how he prepares for each show: "It's not easy, but I like reading.
 I enjoy what was called swotting in my day.
 I get the notes late Friday afternoon for the following Thursday morning.
 I find all the spare time I can for reading, get up very early on a Thursday morning, have a final two hours of nervousness, and away we go."

 Bragg hosts discussion of the week's subject featuring what he has characterised as "three absolutely top-class academics" on the subject.
 The programme is normally broadcast live and unedited on Thursday mornings at 9 a.m., lasting around 42 minutes, and is then available online.
 He begins each episode with a short summary of the week's topic, then introduces the three guests.
 He guides the discussion along a generally chronological route, then either concludes the programme himself or invites summation remarks from one of the specialists.

 Bragg gives short shrift to pretension of any kind, while remaining stalwart in his search for knowledge.
 His methodology in In Our Time is... not unlike that of a man throwing a stick for a dog: he chucks his questions ahead, and if the chosen academic fails to bring it right back, he chides them.
 He retains enough of his bluff Cumbrian origins not to be taken in by gambolling and tweedy high spirits.